sverweij/dependency-cruiser/doc/real-world-samples.md

 ### Chalk

 [chalk/chalk](https://github.com/chalk/chalk) -
-For coloring strings in the terminal.
+For colouring strings in the terminal.
 A typical _Sorhus style_ micro module that uses other micro modules to accomplish its goals.

 <img width="704" alt="chalk" src="real-world-samples/chalk.png">